BrentGG/NP-ZMQ/README.md

 ### Blackjack

-A standard game of blackjack consisting of a single deck.
+A standard game of blackjack consisting of two decks deck.
+Shuffling happens around one deck left in the shoe.

 The payouts are as follows:
 | Event | Payout |